Posted by Jenna Redman

 Since you're living in your first apartment it’s important that you have the number of the manager of your building or complex.
 This way you can inform them of anything that is going on in or around your apartment.
 They will appreciate you giving them a heads up on what is happening so they aren’t left in the dark.
 This also lets them be able to answer any questions they are asked during or after the situation.

-It’s also a good idea to have the numbers of your neighbors in case what is happening affects them in some way.
+When thinking of "my first apartment," did it cross your mind to be friends with the people living across from you or next to you?
+If not, then you should start thinking about it because it’s a good idea to have the numbers of your neighbors in case what is happening affects them in some way.
 They could also be there to help you out in a tough situation.
 Either way it's a good idea to not be strangers with the people living around you.

 Once again, if there's anything going on that leaves you with an uneasy feeling or you're just worried, don’t hesitate to call any of the numbers listed above.
 If it’s an emergency please don’t hesitate to call 9-1-1.
 If it’s not an emergency consult the list above for the appropriate number to call and remember to keep your apartment manager in the loop!